CrazyEpi/casa0014-vespera-prototype/README.md

 <img src="https://github.com/user-attachments/assets/89598fe2-b574-4bb3-a192-71747cdaa207" width="600">

 As mentioned, the system operates in two modes, auto and manual.
 Auto mode is the default mode, which will be engaged after the arduino is powered.
 It would light two LEDs at a time, perform a flowing light through Vespera.
+Originally, only one LED will be lighted, which is, in my mind, more intuitive as the following manual mode.
+However, after testing with multiple classmates and friends, the feedback is that one single LED is kinda too hard to find during daytime.
+So it now will light two pixels: current LED pixel, and the next one.

 <img width="200" height="200" alt="IMG_2062(20251028-151133)" src="https://github.com/user-attachments/assets/b1eff9fe-e54d-4794-acb2-bf993d8a2aff" />